-5.61 The criteria below will be applied to all applications for new Gypsy, Traveller and Travelling Showpeople sites, including those who are in need of culturally appropriate housing but do not meet the planning policy definition of Gypsy and Travellers or Travelling Showpeople (as set out in Annex 1 of Planning Policy for Travellers Sites 2024).
+5.60 The criteria below will be applied to all applications for new gypsy, traveller and travelling showpeople sites.
 This includes applications for temporary stopping places and transit sites, which will still be required to meet all of the criteria, although the level of facilities provided on site should be appropriate to the type of site proposed.
 Other relevant policies in this plan will also apply.